-For 2022-23, we expect earnings pressures to persist.
-While the interest rate environment will be more favourable, the long tenor of outstanding loans will limit the positive impact on net interest income, while the uncertain operating environment could lead to a rise in risk costs and slower loan demand.
-We expect the savings banks to make gradual progress in cost management, though non-interest income generation is challenged by the volatile equity markets and the decline in disposable household income because of high energy prices and the related inflationary trends.
+We expect the savings banks to make gradual progress in cost management, although noninterest income generation is challenged by the volatile equity markets and the decline in disposable household income because of high energy prices and related inflationary trends.
 However, given their public mandate to offer financial services through an extensive branch network countrywide, we expect moderate potential for achieving sizeable cost savings.
-The cost pressure facing the savings banks is mitigated by a gradual reduction in workforce, by 2.8% in 2021, after 1% in 2020 and around 2.6% in 2019, a development that is comparable with the previous years.
+The cost pressure facing the savings banks is mitigated by a gradual reduction in workforce, down 2.8% in 2021, after 2.1% in 2020 and around 2.6% in 2019.